 Creating a RACI chart

-Creating a RACI chart is simple and all you need is either Excel or Powerpoint.
+Creating a RACI chart is easy.
+All you need is either Excel or Powerpoint.
 To create the chart, draw up a table consisting of multiple rows — one for each activity.
 Then roles into the column headers, just as I’ve done in the example below.
 Roles could be project manager, consultant, architect or others, depending on the project.

 The finished matrix could look as follows.